maybe-eeea/bone_management/README.md

 the script exposes several commands that you can use in-game:

-- **`enableMode_boneCheck`**: Activates the bone checking mode.
+- **`enableMode_boneCheck`**: activates the bone checking mode.
 This allows you to see lines drawn between the bones of the character.
-- **`enableMode_boneCheck-Precision`**: Activates the bone checking mode with precision.
+- **`enableMode_boneCheck-Precision`**: activates the bone checking mode with precision.
 This modifies how bone indices are handled.

 ## examples of functionality